 After much deliberation, I settle on naming my new horse Rigel after the blue supergiant and brightest star in the Orion belt.
 It’s not customary here to give animals names, even this one was referred to by the color of its coat, but I am overly sentimental and my ragtag crew is small enough for names to still mean something.

 All signs point to this thing, long riding or months of equestrian assisted travel, not going so well.
-From securing three horses and a camel on a whim, to falling off and being dragged, to loosing animals every other day, to shamelessly begging nomads to catch our animals back for us, to an ongoing detox in which Haydn vomits all over this beautiful place, to hiding from the military, to being poisoned by nasty mosquitoes all along the Sagsai River, to shivering in our thin tents every night, to struggling with cooking over dung fires, to constantly smelling like socks, to having no other choice but to bath in glacial rivers, to bottoms exposed to dumbfounding views every toilet break, and to wandering in the most remote region of the most remote landlocked country in the world—all of it makes me wonder if I’ve truly gone insane.
+From securing three horses and a camel on a whim, to falling off and being dragged, to loosing animals every other day, to shamelessly begging nomads to catch our animals back for us, to an ongoing detox in which Haydn vomits all over this beautiful place, to hiding from the military, to being poisoned by nasty mosquitoes all along the Sagsai River, to shivering in our thin tents every night, to struggling with cooking over dung fires, to reckoning with sky burial, to constantly smelling like socks, to having no other choice but to bath in glacial rivers, to bottoms exposed to dumbfounding views every toilet break, and to wandering in the most remote region of the most remote landlocked country in the world—all of it makes me wonder if I’ve truly gone insane.
 But, one thing is apparent.
 There’s no coming back from this.